New Clues to the Evolution of Dwarf Carbon Stars From Their Variability and X-ray Emission: J0435 Spectral Energy Distribution

 \section{J0435 Spectral Energy Distribution}

-The significant column density (N$_{\rm H} = 1.69\times10^{22}$\,cm$^{-2}$) from the spectral fit of J0435 indicates the presence of substantial material along our line of sight.
+The significant column density (N$_{\rm H} = 1.77\times10^{22}$\,cm$^{-2}$) from the spectral fit of J0435 indicates the presence of substantial material along our line of sight.
 However, the expected intervening column density from the Bayestar17 dust maps (N$_{\rm H} = 6.3\times10^{19}$\,cm$^{-2}$) suggest negligible amounts of dust in the direction and distance of J0435.
 This suggests that there may be either substantial circumbinary or circumstellar material around J0435.

 The mass transfer process to form dCs requires the accretion of carbon-rich material from a former TP-AGB companion (which now as a WD, has cooled beyond detection).
 The carbon-rich dust expelled by these TP-AGB stars has large opacity to optical and infrared photons, driving high radiation pressure and therefore large mass loss rates of $\sim 10^{-7}$--$10^{-5}$\,M$_\sun$\,yr$^{-1}$ \citep{Hofner2018}.
 This should result in extended shells of dust around nascent dC systems.
 In addition, those dCs that experience a common-envelope phase will eject the envelope of the TP-AGB star resulting in a planetary nebula.
 This seems to be observed in the Necklace Nebula where the central source was found to be a binary with a dC, having a photometric period of 1.16\,d \citep{Corradi2011, Miszalski2013}.
-As the WD companion to the newly minted dC cools, the planetary nebula should similarly fade, but may leave detectable signs of circumbinary dust and gas.
+As the WD companion to the newly minted dC cools, the planetary nebula should similarly fade (on typical timescales of $\sim 10^4$ years), but may leave detectable signs of circumbinary dust and gas around the dC.
+Given that dC main sequence lifetimes can exceed planetary nebula lifetimes by a factor of $\sim 10^5$, it is perhaps a surprise that even one dC is known within a cataloged PN.

 We compiled the spectral energy distribution (SED) of J0435 using a variety of catalog observations.
 In the optical, we cross-matched to \Gaia EDR3 \citep{GaiaEDR3} and the Pan-STARRS1 survey \citep{PanSTARRS1-1, PanSTARRS1-2, PanSTARRS1-3, PanSTARRS1-4, PanSTARRS1-5, PanSTARRS1-6}.
 In the near-infrared and mid-infrared, we cross-matched to the Two Micron All-Sky Survey \citep[2MASS;][]{2MASS} and \textit{WISE} surveys respectively.
 We also cross-matched to the GALEX GR6/7 \citep{GALEX} finding only a near-ultraviolet (NUV, 130–180 nm) detection for J0435.